dsanders11/chromium-include-cleanup/README.md

 * Umbrella headers
 * Certain forward declarations seem to be flagged incorrectly as the canonical location for a symbol, such as "base/callback_forward.h"
+* Forward declarations in the file being analyzed
+  * `clangd` won't consider an include unused even if forward declarations exist which make it unnecessary
+  * `clangd` will still suggest an include ven if a foward declaration makes it unnecessary

 ## Checking a CL (Proof-of-Concept)